Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Multi-zone coherent operations

 The light is generated for both zones by the same narrow-linewidth laser source and is delivered to the experiment with a fully fiberized optical system.
 After amplification, the light is split in two using a 50:50 fiber splitter, after which each branch is sent through a separate fiber AOM for pulsing and frequency control, and finally to the experiment via an in-cryo optical fiber directly coupled to the chip.
 The extended use of fiber optics, albeit enabling scalability and greatly easing the maintenance of the optical setup, results in fluctuations in the relative phase between the different optical paths, originating from thermal or mechanical stress on the optical fibers.
 For small-scale setups, these can be passively mitigated with careful thermal and mechanical anchoring of the fiber setup, by stabilizing the power duty cycle of the driving AOMs \cite{flannery2022_crosstalk}, or by active phase noise cancellation \cite{Ma94_fnc, Noe2023_fnc_earthquakes}.
 However, as the size of an experiment scales up, implementing these methods to keep track of the relative phases between multiple pairs of beams can quickly become unfeasible.

-To mitigate the phase fluctuations, we implement a hybrid encoding scheme by mapping the qubit state from the optical qubit to the ground state manifold using a \SI{729}{\nano\meter} $\pi$-pulse prior to transport, with the qubit now defined by $\ket{\downarrow}$ and $\ket{\uparrow} = \ket{4S_{1/2}, m_j=+1/2}$ \cite{chi_zhang_thesis_2022}.
+To mitigate the phase fluctuations, we implement a hybrid encoding scheme by mapping the qubit state from the optical qubit to the ground state manifold using a \SI{729}{\nano\meter} $\pi$-pulse prior to transport, with the qubit now defined by $\ket{\downarrow} = \ket{4S_{1/2}, m_j=-1/2}$ and $\ket{\uparrow} = \ket{4S_{1/2}, m_j=+1/2}$ \cite{chi_zhang_thesis_2022}.
 In Zone 2, a second $\pi$-pulse reverts the ion state to the optical qubit before the final pulse of the Ramsey sequence.
-For detection, we again transport the ion back to Zone 1 and detect as before.
+For detection, we again transport the ion back to Zone 1.
 The complete sequence is illustrated in \aref{fig:multizone_ramsey}(a).
 This scheme has the advantage that it does not require phase coherence between the two sets of optical pulses executed in the different zones, but only within pulses in the same zone, which is easier to maintain.
-The blue data points in \aref{fig:multizone_ramsey}(b) show the expected oscillation associated with the Ramsey phase scan, from which we measure with a sinusoidal fit a contrast of \num{0.989 \pm 0.005}.
+The blue data points in \aref{fig:multizone_ramsey}(b) show the expected oscillation associated with the Ramsey phase scan.
 In \aref{appendix:hybrid_qubit_math} we discuss the hybrid scheme in more depth and show its insensitivity to the laser phase.

+The contrast of the observed Ramsey fringe is \num{0.989 \pm 0.005}.
+Possible causes of infidelity are spin decoherence, area errors in the Ramsey pulses, and motional effects.
+An independent measurement of the spin coherence of the memory qubit in a single zone, probed directly with a radiofrequency drive, resulted in a Gaussian decay profile with a coherence time of $\sim\SI{12}{\milli\second}$ \cite{malinowski_thesis_2021}.
+The expected contrast after the $\SI{200}{\micro\second}$ of transport time would be \num{0.9997}, much higher than observed, for which we conclude that spin decoherence has a negligible effect.